The importance of careers education, information and guidance (CEIAG)

 CEIAG is a priority at Trentham Academy.
 We believe all our students should be equipped with the information, knowledge and understanding needed to make informed decisions at key transition points in their school life and beyond.
 We take pride in our motto ‘Aspire Endeavour Achieve’ and the careers guidance received by students helps them to develop great aspirations for the future.

-Please use the links below to see our careers policy and programme of study.
-If you would like to speak to the academy regarding careers provision, please contact Charlotte Ainsworth, Careers Leader, via the main office on 01782 883200 or by email email@example.com
+Please use the links below to access information about our careers programme.
+If you would like to speak to the academy regarding careers provision, please contact Miss Ainsworth, Careers Leader, via the main office on 01782 883200 or by email firstname.lastname@example.org

 |Firefly Careers Pages|